-“Breach” shall have the meaning ascribed to it under the HIPAA Rules (45 CFR 164.402).
+“Breach” shall have the meaning ascribed to it under the HIPAA Rules (45 C.F.R. § 164.402).

 “HIPAA” means the Health Insurance Portability and Accountability Act of 1996, as amended by Subtitle D of the 2009 Health Information Technology for Economic and Clinical Health (HITECH) Act, and their implementing regulations.

-“HIPAA Rules” means the Privacy, Security, and Breach Notification and Enforcement Rules at 45 CFR Part 160 and Part 164.
+“HIPAA Rules” means the Privacy, Security, and Breach Notification and Enforcement Rules at 45 C.F.R.
+Part 160 and Part 164.

 “HIPAA-Eligible Services” means the products and services listed in an ordering document that: (1) expressly references being governed by this BAA; and (2) expressly identifies the services as being “HIPAA-Eligible services” or “Advanced Compliance services”, regardless of whether they are purchased individually or as a part of a service package.